eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 * This binding does not support Homie Node Instances.
 * Homie Device Statistics (except from "interval") are not supported.
+* The HomeAssistant Fan Components only support ON/OFF.
+* The HomeAssistant Cover Components only support OPEN/CLOSE/STOP.
-* The following HomeAssistant MQTT Components are not implemented: Camera, Climate, Fan, Cover.
-The light component only supports a on/off switch and no color or brightness changes.
+* The HomeAssistant Light Component does not support XY color changes.
+* The HomeAssistant Climate Components is not yet supported.

 ## Incoming Value Transformation